Dark Photon Dark Matter without Stueckelberg Mass: Introduction

-From a phenomenological point of view a very interesting feature of the GMR scenario is the suppression of isocurvature perturbations on cosmological scales.
-This arises non-trivially through the interplay of longitudinal and transverse polarizations of the massive vector field.
-The addition of the Higgs scalar changes this conclusion leading to strong constraints from CMB in large regions of parameters.
-This problem can be structurally solved if the scalars have conformal couplings to the curvature.
 The paper is organized as follows.
 In section \ref{sec:model} we describe the abelian Higgs model that realizes the dark photon through the Higgs mechanism.
 In \ref{sec:breaking} we study the dark photon inflationary scenario where the U(1) symmetry is broken during inflation and never restored in the thermal history of the universe.
 In section \ref{sec:restoration} we consider the post-inflationary scenario where the U(1) symmetry gets broken after inflation.
 This crucially depends on the coupling to curvature $\xi$ and leads to dark photon dark matter through decays of cosmic strings, as discussed in \cite{Long:2019lwl}, or thermal freeze-out.
 After the conclusions technical appendixes follow on the inflationary production of scalar and vectors and on the computation of isocurvature perturbations in these scenarios.

 While this paper was in the final stages of preparation Ref. \cite{Sato:2022jya} appeared on the archive with a different realization of vector dark matter through the Higgs mechanism where the U(1) symmetry is broken during inflation but the dark photon mass is not constant.